Multiply robust estimation for causal survival analysis with treatment noncompliance: Discussion

+We provide a general approach for identification of the principal causal effects in the presence of treatment noncompliance with a right-censored time-to-event outcome.
+Instead of using the exclusion restriction, we leverage the principal ignorability assumption and develop a multiply robust approach to identify and estimate the PSCE. {We then apply the developed multiply robust estimator to the ADAPTABLE pragmatic clinical trial.
+Among always low-dose takers, we observe positive PSCE estimates, with 95\% confidence intervals excluding zero at time points prior to 24 months, suggesting a potential protective effect of high-dose aspirin assignment in this subgroup.
+This effect may partly reflect provider-initiated changes in monitoring or care plans in response to perceived risk under the high-dose assignment, a common feature of open-label pragmatic trials conducted in routine healthcare settings.
+In contrast, PSCE estimates among compliers and always high-dose takers remain statistically non-significant, as their 95\% confidence intervals include zero throughout follow-up.}

-We recognize that the analysis of ADAPTABLE trial relies on two key identification assumptions required for studying noncompliance.
-First, the principal ignorability assumption is only appropriate when sufficient baseline covariates have been collected to fully deconfound the relationship between noncompliance and the survival outcome of interest.
-Based on the assumed sensitivity parameters, we investigate to what extent the estimated PSCE may change under two types of violation of the principal ignorability assumption---the avoid-harm and the last-resort scenarios.
-We found that the causal effects in certain strata can be more sensitive to one type of violation than the other.
-For example, the avoid-harm scenario may arise when digestive disease is an unmeasured factor such that patients with digestive diseases may prefer not to take high aspirin dosage due to its risk on bleeding but having digestive disease can increase the risk of death.
-If the impact of such an unmeasured factor on survival leads to 5\% more (on a relative scale) survival among the compliers relative to the always low-dose takers, then the observed PSCE within those two strata may be fully explained away.
-However, in the last-resort scenario, the PSCE within these two strata is robust to unmeasured factors and can even further deviate from the null.
-Second, we have also assessed the PSCE assuming the existence of defiers and the PSCE within the compliers and always low-dose takers strata are generally robust to violation of the monotonicity assumption, but the PSCE among the always high-dose takers are relatively sensitive to violation of the monotonicity, possibly due to its attenuated sample size in the presence of defiers.
+{We recognize that the analysis of ADAPTABLE trial relies on two key identification assumptions.
+First, the principal ignorability assumption is only appropriate when sufficient baseline covariates have been collected to fully deconfound the relationship between noncompliance and the survival outcome.
+Based on the assumed sensitivity parameters, we investigate to what extent the estimated PSCE may change under two types of violation of the principal ignorability assumption---the avoid-harm and the high-tolerance scenarios.
+We found that our PSCE estimate within the always low-dose takers is more robust in the avoid-harm scenario compared to the high-tolerance scenario.
+In the avoid-harm scenario, the $\Delta_{n}(u)$ estimate is always positive and can even further deviate from the null with larger values of the sensitivity parameter.
+Nevertheless, the estimated effects are sensitive under the high-tolerance scenarios.
+Specifically, if unmeasured factors were to confer a 5\% relative increase in survival among compliers compared to always low-dose takers, the observed positive estimates of $\Delta_n(u)$ could be entirely attributed to such confounding and explained away.
+Both $\Delta_{a}(u)$ and $\Delta_{c}(u)$ are more sensitive under departure from principal ignorability assumption and tend to deviate from null in both avoid-harm and high-tolerance scenarios.
+Second, under non-monotonicity, the findings suggest the PSCE estimates within the compliers and always low-dose takers strata are generally robust, but the PSCE estimates among the always high-dose takers are relatively sensitive, possibly due to its attenuated sample size in the presence of defiers.}